OpenDDS/OpenDDS/tools/dissector/README.md

 ## Known Limitations

-  - As noted in the introduction, this dissector only works with OpenDDS systems using an InfoRepo, which is a different protocal than RTPS.
+  - As noted in the introduction, this dissector only works with OpenDDS systems which are not using RTPS.

   - OpenDDS only maintains wire compatibility with the current revision of the DCPS protocol.
 This dissector is effective for the compiled